Prof Peter Scott - research

 *The two perspectives are the ecological-natural-technological and the global-democratic.

 His research is to be found at the intersection between theology and studies of nature, technology and society, politics and salvation, and he is widely published on these topics.
-His current research is towards a monograph, A theology of postnatural right.
+His current research is towards a monograph, A theology of postnatural right; he also writing a book on Marx and Theology (Bloomsbury).

-Visit the Lincoln Theological Institute homepage for more information on the work of the Institute of which he is the Director.
+Visit the Lincoln Theological Institute homepage for more information on the work of the Institute of which Prof. Scott is the Director.